vu-promiss/proteine-screener/docs/Modification.md

 ## Quiz

 The structure of the quiz is found in `public/quiz.yaml`.
-The structure is as follows:

-### Questions
+A quiz consists of a list of questions.

 All questions have a unique **id** that is used to identify the question and is also used in the locale files to reference the locale strings.